Le Mans (film): Reception

+In The Hollywood Reporter, film critic James Powers wrote:Le Mans is a class film in every way, attitude, realization, taste.
+It has visceral emotion but not heart...

+It is an unsatisfying film because we know no more about the people at the end than we did at the beginning, in fact, very little at all.
+Very near the end, Steve McQueen is asked if this driving is worth risking one's life for.
+He replies that for those men who drive these autos, "it is life … anything before or after is just waiting."

 On review aggregation website Rotten Tomatoes, the film holds an approval rating of 71% based on 14 reviews.
+The movie developed a strong cult reputation.

 Documentary

 Steve McQueen: The Man & Le Mans is a 2015 documentary film detailing the actor's quest to make the 1971 film Le Mans, complete with interviews from his then-wife Neile Adams McQueen, co-stars Louise Edlind and Siegfried Rauch, and McQueen's son Chad McQueen.
 It also includes recordings from John Sturges and Steve McQueen.